Machine Learning

 Symbol Definitions:

-• [mathematical expression] = Smoothing parameter
+• = Smoothing parameter

 Tree-based methods provide powerful, interpretable solutions for complex prediction problems, offering excellent performance on structured data while maintaining explainability crucial for financial services and retail business applications.